johnzeringue/blog/content/post/graalvm-gradle-docker.md

 Takeaways
 ---------

-I'm surprised how easy it is to integrate GraalVM and Gradle.
+I'm surprised by how easy it is to integrate GraalVM and Gradle.
 As long as you're only targeting Docker/Linux, this is something Java developers should already consider using for projects.